zg375/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part E. for at least 3 other people in the class and get 3 people to comment on your Part E!)
 **Put the feedback for your ideas here.**

+I received feedback from three classmates:
+  1. Sina: Liked the ice-melting concept, but pointed out that users might forget to press Button B. Suggested having a default schedule or reminder.
+  2. David: Asked how the clock would handle different bedtimes, sleeping earlier or later than expected, and accidentally pressing Button B. Suggested making the button interaction more intentional.
+  3. Jindi: Asked what would happen if the user forgot to start the clock, took a nap, or stayed awake after the ice completely melted.

+Based on this feedback, I changed Button B to a 2-second hold to prevent accidental presses and added a default 8 AM–12 AM schedule.
+If the user forgets to start the clock in the morning, the ice now automatically catches up to the current time instead of starting as a full ice cube.

 ## Update your Lab Hub

 [Update your Lab Hub](pull_updates/README.md) to get the latest content and requirements for Part 2.